 Recipients of named scholarships above will be recognized through Girl Scouts of Kansas Heartland print and online materials as well as possible council events.
 We look forward to receiving your application.
-Contact Krista Wagner with any additional questions at (316) 684-6531 or email@example.com.
+Additional questions may be directed to email@example.com or 888-686-6468.

 Scout of the Year Scholarships

 Annually, the Veterans of Foreign Wars recognizes four individuals: Girl Scout Gold Award recipients, Eagle Scouts, Venture Silver Award recipients, and Sea Scout Quartermasters who have risen above their peers in exemplifying the exceptional qualities of that rank with the following:

 - $3,000 2nd place scholarship

 To be eligible for the award, the candidate must:

 - Be a registered, active member of a Boy or Girl Scout Troop, Venturing Crew or Sea Scout Ship.

 - Be the recipient of the Eagle Scout Award, Gold Award, Venture Silver Award or Sea Scout Quartermaster Award.